pslavkin/servo_pmsm/README.md

   footprint selection
 - :red_circle:          isolated GPIO aborted!
 I've reise free pins that comes from IGBT
 - :heavy_check_mark:    EVE LCD driven choosen as the UI by spi..
 I's all the thinks we need
+- :construction:        all footprints choosen, but deserves some comprobation

 ---